We ask you, humbly, to help us.

 the Renaissance.
 However, medical, mental and physical sciences have provided better and

-exception of Fundamentalist and other Evangelical Christians, very few mental health
+exception of some fundamentalist and other evangelical Christians, very few mental health

 pre-scientific era.
-Two quotations reflecting this liberal interpretation of
+Three quotations reflecting this liberal interpretation of

 "We live under the sign of a nonexistent deity cobbled together twenty-six